 This workshop considered approaches, resources and toolkits that will help you get started, develop and deliver online practicals, using available examples and talking to colleagues who have already undertaken this approach.

 Online teaching resources database

-In order to support academic colleagues moving to a blended/online learning model, we have compiled a list of online teaching resources in different subject areas that you may use or be inspired by.
-You can find the database here
+To support academic colleagues moving to a blended/online learning model, we have compiled a list of online teaching resources in different subject areas that you may use or be inspired by.
+You can find the database here.

-**NOTE: Not all resources listed on the database are free.
-If you are interested in a resource classed as “not free”, please contact the e-Learning team at FBMHcontact@manchester.ac.uk to find out whether the University has a site license for it.**
+**Note: Not all resources listed on the database are free.
+If you are interested in a resource classed as “not free”, please contact the eLearning team to find out whether the University has a site license for it.**

 Please note that this database is a living document.
-If you have come across an interesting online teaching resource not listed on the database that you think would be useful to other University colleagues, we encourage you to add your new resource to the database so that everyone can benefit from it.
-You can do so by clicking on this link.
+If you have encountered an interesting online teaching resource not listed on the database that you think would be useful to other University colleagues, we encourage you to add your new resource to the database so that everyone can benefit from it.

 We want to hear your feedback!
 Please let us know if you found the database useful and/or how we could improve it.
 We would also like to hear if you have looked through the database, found an interesting resource and incorporated it into your teaching.
-In order to leave your feedback, please follow this link
+Please follow this link to leave your feedback.

 The handbooks produced as part of the neuroscience practical demonstrated in the session have been built in SoftChalk.
 This is available to FBMH staff, and training is available online.
-It would be advisable to look at the training first before applying for a licence to make sure that SoftChalk is suitable for your needs.
+We advise that you look at the training before applying for a licence to make sure that SoftChalk is suitable for your needs.